JLuGithub/LUSTR/README.md

 		    --clipi <value> 		  Length threshold to ignore inwards (towards the repeats) short clips on the flankings For bwa mem default settings, 10 is recommended (Default = 10)
-		    --repeatm <value>	    Threshold of repeat ratio to read length (0~1) to initiate extension from remapped hits A setting = 0.75-2*(minimum mapping length)/readlength is recommended (Default = 0.35)
+		    --repeatm <value>	    Threshold of repeat ratio to read length (0 to 1) to initiate extension from remapped hits A setting = 0.75-2*(minimum mapping length)/readlength is recommended (Default = 0.35)
-		    --repeate <value>	    Threshold of repeat ratio to read length (0~1) to accept the repeats A setting = 1-2*(minimum mapping length)/readlength is recommended (Default = 0.6)
+		    --repeate <value>	    Threshold of repeat ratio to read length (0 to 1) to accept the repeats A setting = 1-2*(minimum mapping length)/readlength is recommended (Default = 0.6)
 		    --back/-b <value>	    Length to step back from remapped ends of reads hitting on repeat references, to search for flankings (Default = 5)